tonamatos/wiederhold-notes/content/MAT246/4/Graphs.md

 >[!proof]- Proof:
 >
->Reduce the equation given in the handshaking lemma modulo 2.
+>Reduce the equality given in the handshaking lemma modulo 2.

 ## Subgraphs